Smart policies to deliver cures to patients

-Patients deserve meaningful savings for the treatments they depend on.
-That’s why Pfizer and the Ready for Cures community are working to advance smart public policies that reduce patients’ out-of-pocket costs at the pharmacy counter and improve access to treatments — without stifling scientific innovation that could lead to life-saving cures.
+Patients deserve access to the treatments they depend on.
+That’s why Pfizer and the Ready for Cures community are working to advance smart public policies that could reduce patients’ out-of-pocket costs at the pharmacy counter and improve access to treatments — without stifling scientific innovation that could lead to life-saving cures.
 Potential solutions to accomplish these goals include the following:

-Ensure patients receive the savings they deserve: In the current broken rebate system, insurers and pharmacy benefit managers negotiate substantial rebates with pharmaceutical companies to lower the price of medicines.
-Instead of passing the rebate on to patients, middlemen are siphoning off these savings.
-And it’s only getting worse: Data reveals that insurers are siphoning off more profits than ever before.
+- Ensure patients receive the savings they deserve: In the current broken system, insurers and pharmacy benefit managers negotiate billions of dollars in rebates and discounts from pharmaceutical companies.
+Instead of passing those rebates on to patients, middlemen keep these savings.
+And it’s only getting worse: Data reveals that insurers and PBMs are siphoning off more profits than ever before.
 Get the facts and learn how to help patients access healthcare savings.

 Join the Ready for Cures community to receive updates on how you can help reduce out-of-pocket costs for patients and protect scientific innovation.